 Things to discuss with a doctor include:

 - the severity of your symptoms and how your flare-ups affect your ability to carry out your daily tasks

 - how each type of steroid is administered and whether you’re able to follow the treatment regimen

 - the potential side effects and how they may affect your ability to function

 - any potential serious complications, including how steroids may affect any other health conditions such as diabetes or mental health disorders

 - any possible interactions with other medications

 - which steroid treatments are covered by your medical insurance

-- what alternative treatments are available for specific symptoms of your relapse
+- what alternative treatments are available for the specific symptoms of your flare-ups

-It’s a good idea to have this discussion next time you visit a neurologist.
-That way, you’ll be prepared to decide in the event of a relapse.
+It’s a good idea to have this discussion the next time you visit a neurologist.
+That way, you’ll be prepared to decide in the event of a flare-up.